wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/manage-power-virtual-agents-topics/includes/2-topics.md

 - **Ask a question** - Helps the bot capture information from the user.
 The captured information can be used to influence the flow of the conversation or as variables in other parts of the bot.

 - **Call an action** - Calls a Microsoft Power Automate flow to help interact with external systems or areas, for example, passing customer location details to the MSN weather connector to get the local weather forecast for the customer's location.
+This node is also used to prompt user authentication.

-- **Go to another topic** - Directs the user to a different topic in the bot.
+- **Redirect to another topic** - Directs the user to a different topic in the bot.
 For example, you might want to send the user to a specific topic about the closure of a store if they ask about hours of operation for that store.

 - **End the conversation** - Ends the conversation and provides the ability to display surveys or send the customer to a live agent.